ch-shin/ch-shin.github.io/index.md

 Hello!
 I am a Data Scientist in Encored Technologies.
-I do research in deep learning applications to Energy Data, mainly focusing on NILM (Non-Intrusive Load Monitoring).
-However, I have a broad interest in deep learning, especially related with Human-Inspired Intelligence.
+I do research in deep learning applications to energy data, mainly focusing on NILM (Non-Intrusive Load Monitoring).
+Also, I have a broad interest in deep learning, especially related with Human-Inspired Intelligence.

 ### Education